Maria is a social media enthusiast who specializes in content creation. She also makes videos for her TouTube channel.

 In the era of influencer marketing nowadays, it’s getting harder to distinguish authentic and true Instagram bloggers among a multitude of fake ones, who are just eager to get sponsored by big brands and dissolve in the space.

 We’ve asked Georgie Clarke, the successful UK based Instagram blogger and a former participant of Survival of the Fittest.
-She’s been on Instagram for quite some time now to share her expertise with the newbies of this
+She’s been on Instagram for quite some time now to share her expertise with the newbies of this industry.

 Tip number 1